Leaf-Agriculture/docs/docs/user_management_endpoints.md

 #### Response

-A Raven Credentials with status.
+A Raven Slingshot Credentials with status.

 <Tabs
   defaultValue="sh"